• Skip to primary navigation

 Labelled ingredients of making Raita, displayed on the wooden tray.

-• Yoghurt: is the key ingredient in making Raita and it provides the creamy, sour base.
+• Natural yoghurt is the key ingredient in making Raita a creamy, sour base.

 2 image collage showing how to prepare vegetables and how to combine them with yoghurt and seasonings.